 These technologies are gaining prominence in the war against malware because of their ability to classify intent orders-of-magnitude faster than is possible with manual processes.
 In the case of multi-intent malware, they help organizations detect, prioritize, and remediate the malware early in the "diversification process," so they can put it out of business before it has the opportunity to open multiple revenue streams.

 Black Hat Europe returns to London Dec.
 3-6, 2018, with hands-on technical Trainings, cutting-edge Briefings, Arsenal open-source tool demonstrations, top-tier security solutions, and service providers in the Business Hall.
-Click for information on the conference and to register.Avi Chesla is a recognized leader in the Internet security arena internationally, with expertise in product strategy, cybersecurity, network behavioral analysis, expert systems, and software-defined networking.
-Prior to empow, Avi was CTO and VP of security products at ...
+Click for information on the conference and to register.Avi Chesla is CEO and Founder of empow, developer of the i-SIEM.
+Prior to empow, Avi was CTO at Radware, where he was responsible for defining and leading the company's strategic technology roadmap and vision including the foundation and management of Radware's Security ...
 View Full Bio